-However, there were more varied responses about the impact of using video-calling on participation in conversations.
+However, there were more varied responses about the impact of using videocalling on participation in conversations.
 When asked to compare to face-to-face situations, 41% of participants reported that participation in discussion during video calls decreased, 37% found it to be similar, and 22% felt that their participation increased.
-Further exploration showed that participation in video-calls differed between men and women, and between older and younger people.
+Further exploration showed that participation in video-calls differed between men and women, and between older and younger people (see later section for details).